apache/druid/docs/querying/lookups-cached-global.md

 |`druid.lookup.namespace.numExtractionThreads`|The number of threads in the thread pool dedicated for lookup extraction and updates.
 If you have a lot of lookups and they take long time to extract, increase this number to avoid timeouts.|2|
 |`druid.lookup.namespace.numBufferedEntries`|If using off-heap caching, the number of records to store on an on-heap buffer.|100,000|

-Druid populates the cache in different ways depending on the settings below.
+Druid populates the cache in different ways depending on the following settings.
 In general, most namespaces employ a `pollPeriod` at the end of which they poll the remote resource of interest for updates.

 `onHeap` uses `ConcurrentMap`s in the java heap, and therefore affects garbage collection and heap sizing.